Democratic Autonomous Administration of North and East Syria: Media

 Incorporating the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights, as well as other internationally recognized human rights conventions, the 2014 Constitution of North and East Syria guarantees freedom of speech and freedom of the press.
 As a result, a diverse media landscape has developed in the region, in each of the Kurdish, Arabic, Syriac-Aramaic and Turkish languages of the land, as well as in English, and media outlets frequently use more than one language.
 Among the most prominent media in the region are Hawar News Agency and ARA News agencies and websites as well as TV outlets Rojava Kurdistan TV, Ronahî TV, and the bimonthly magazine Nudem.
 A landscape of local newspapers and radio stations has developed.
 However, media agencies often face economic pressure, as was demonstrated by the closure of news website Welati in May 2016.
 In addition, the autonomous regions have imposed some limits on press freedom, for example forcing the press to get work permits.
 These can be cancelled, thereby curtailing the ability of certain press agencies to operate.
 However, the extent of these restrictions differed greatly from area to area.
 By 2016, Kobani Canton was the least restrictive, followed by Jazira Canton which closely monitored and occasionally regulated press activity.
 Afrin Canton was the most restrictive, and many local reporters operated anonymously.

 Political extremism in the context of the Syrian Civil War can put media outlets under pressure; for example in April 2016 the premises of Arta FM ("the first, and only, independent radio station staffed and broadcast by Syrians inside Syria") in Amuda was threatened and burned down by unidentified assailants.
 In December 2018 the Rojava Information Center was established.
 During the Turkish military operation in Afrin, the KDP-affiliated Iraqi Kurdish Rudaw Media Network was also banned from reporting in the region.
 On 2 September 2019, the Iraqi Kurdistan-based Kurdistan 24 network had its license to work in the region withdrawn and had its offices confiscated by Rojava authorities.
 International media and journalists operate with few restrictions in the region, one of the only regions in Syria where they can operate with some degree of freedom.
-This has led to several international media reports regarding the region, including major TV documentaries like BBC documentary (2014): Rojava: Syria's Secret Revolution or Sky1 documentary (2016): Rojava – The Fight Against ISIS.

 Internet connections in the region are often slow due to inadequate infrastructure.
 Internet lines are operated by Syrian Telecom, which as of January 2017 is working on a major extension of the fibre optic cable network in southern Jazira Region.